dcmi/dc-srap/proposals/readme.md

 * `srapcontrib.csv` implements the [diagram](https://github.com/dcmi/dc-srap/issues/94#issuecomment-3846733369) provided by Phil, with one exception: the affiliation link goes to the OrganizationContributionShape.
 That shape and the affiliation shape have the same properties.
 That may not work, but in the original SRAP model there was one Organization shape that would be used for organizations as contributors and as affiliations.
 * `srapcontrib3.csv' includes the separate shape for organization contribution.
-* The file `srapcontributors.csv` attempts to follow the [diagram](https://github.com/dcmi/dc-srap/issues/94#issuecomment-3878558125) that passes all PersonShape and OrganizationShape through the contributor shape.
+* The file `srapcontributors.csv` attempts to follow the [diagram](https://github.com/dcmi/dc-srap/issues/94#issuecomment-3878558125) that links SRAPResource to PersonShape and OrganizationShape, and those to the Contributor shape; and in addition has links from the contributor shape to PersonShape and OrganizationShape.